krieven/W3View/readme.md

 * **useTag** - you can define some universal purpose components and instantiate them with different tag names.

+The difference between **tagName** and **useTag** is - tagName attribute - will change tagName during parsing of definition,  useTag - during instance creation.

 If Element with ref="content" is specified inside component definition, then this Element will be used to mount children Elements in.
 For example: